caglaralkan/MDEF/docs/term3/07-Design Studio III.md

 ![](../images/ds3_2.jpg)

+Explaining the Grid-Board, Geometric Shapes, Vinyl Cutting, Screen-Printing

 During the design generation process, each participant provided us with different and valuable feedback.
 Since the grid and geometric shapes have magnets, participants were not entirely free to place items wherever they desired, which caused some initial confusion.
 However, we explained that the Grasshopper detects shapes with the reference of each square, which has a magnet at its center.

 This clarification led us to realize the need to redesign the grid interface to be more intuitive and avoid confusion.
 Surprisingly, some participants expressed a desire to design rectangle-shaped patterns instead of using the square-shaped grid, which challenged our initial assumption.
 The most significant and useful feedback from the workshop was the need to redesign the interface of the PTG to improve clarity.

 ![](../images/ds3_3.jpg)

+Participants experienced the Phygital Therapy Grid (PTG) to generate their design

 Furthermore, the interactions we had during the vinyl cutting and stencil transfer process were highly valuable.
 After participants generated their designs on the PTG, Ahmed captured their patterns with the camera and used the Grasshopper to convert the files into .dxf format, which were then sent to us.
 We borrowed the vinyl cutter from IAAC and brought it to CdEF to cut the vinyl according to the participants' designs.
 We then transferred the stencils onto the frames using transfer tape.
 Throughout this process, we encouraged participants to assist us to maximize their hands-on experience.
 Many attendees found this process easier than anticipated and felt confident after gaining some support.
 Their newfound confidence was evident during the screen printing step, as they eagerly utilized the spatula to apply the ink throughout the frame to their fabric pieces.

 ![](../images/ds3_4.jpg)

+Screen-Printing Process

 Moreover, some participants expressed curiosity about the technology behind the PTG and sought to integrate it into their maker space.
 We provided a brief explanation, and one participant mentioned that their friend had designed the fiducial system we used in Grasshopper to detect shapes and reflect them on the computer screen through RhinoCeros.

 In conclusion, the second screen printing workshop was highly valuable in terms of interacting with a diverse group of people and receiving feedback to further develop our Phygital Therapy Grid.
 Personally, it provided me with valuable insights and boosted my confidence and enthusiasm for participatory design processes, which is a new experience for me after fifteen years of industrial design.

 ![](../images/ds3_1.jpg)

+Outcomes of the Workshop

 **Alternative Explorations**